-You can make pressed salads without a salad press by placing the vegetables in a large bowl or colander and mixing with sea salt.
+You can make pressed salads without a salad press by placing the vegetables in a large colander and mixing with a teaspoon of sea salt.
 Put a plate on top of veggies and a heavy weight on top such as a gallon jug of water.
-Let sit 30-45 minutes.
+Let sit 35-45 minutes.
 Rinse veggies well and drain.
 Proceed with dressing.

-¼ Head red cabbage
+- ¼ Head red cabbage

-¼ head Savoy cabbage
+- ¼ head Savoy cabbage

-1-2 cucumbers 1 – 1 1/2 tsp. sea salt
+- 1 – 1 1/2 tsp. sea salt

-¼ block tofu
+- ¼ block tofu